zebra6/tux_2.0/doc/python_3.7.md

 cd cpython
 ```

-You will need to install the zlib1g library as well or the Python self-tests will fail:
+You will need to install a number of dependencies or the build will very, and it is very time consuming:
 ```
+sudo apt-get update
+sudo apt-get dist-upgrade
-sudo apt-get install zlib1g
+sudo apt-get install zlib1g zlib1g-dev build-essential libncursesw5-dev libgdbm-dev libc6-dev libssl-dev openssl libffi-dev
 ```

 Next you will need to set the configuration options.
 We do not want to replace the existing system installed version of